3 things startups can do to survive the economic fallout of COVID-19

 At Aira, we are firing on all cylinders when it comes to keeping spirits high.
 We have daily Zoom meetings scheduled at 9 a.m. so the team can sync up their objectives, and another at 5 p.m. to review what everyone accomplished during the day.
 This structure helps people maintain a strong sense of ownership and acts as a constant reminder of how instrumental we all are to this operation.

 We’ve also used Zoom and Slack to create our very own virtual co-working space.
 From 9 to 5, we run an ongoing all-hands call (people can pop in and out for meetings and breaks).
 While team members are working, they remain on Slack and Zoom with their cameras off and microphones muted.
 By simulating an office environment online, we can chat, ask questions, and resolve problems as though we were sitting next to one another.
-It feels a little strange at first, but after just a few days, you really do feel a recreated collaborative ecosystem.
+It feels a little strange at first, but after just a few days, you’ll feel totally comfortable in your newly-minted collaborative ecosystem.

 Focus on what you can control, then inject it with steroids